Moonlilia/Journey-by-Moonlight/README.md

 1. Have a clean install of Skyrim on Steam.
 This means it has **no additional or missing** files.
 If you've modded Skyrim before, and it involved adding to the game folder directly, you can reinstall to ensure it's properly-cleaned.

 2. ***Importantly***, ensure your Skyrim install is **not** located in **Program Files**.
 You can do this by navigating through **Steam > Settings > Storage** and clicking the + to the right of your existing libraries.
 Then, while in this menu, tick the box next to Skyrim, click **Move**, and move it to the new location.

 3. After a clean install, run Skyrim at least once.
 You can load to the main menu and close right after.
 This generates some necessary files.

+4. Install **Wabbajack**.
+You can click the link at the top of this category to get started.

 ## Wabbajack Installation